-- Hold a licence and rating granting privileges at least equal to the licence or rating for which they are authorised to conduct tests/checks. - Be qualified to act as pilot-in-command of each aeroplane/helicopter for which they are authorised unless specified otherwise. - Hold the relevant flight instructor rating, unless specified otherwise.
+- Hold a licence and rating granting privileges at least equal to the licence or rating for which they are authorised to conduct tests/checks. - Be qualified to act as pilot-in-command of each aeroplane/helicopter for which they are authorised unless specified otherwise. - Hold the relevant flight instructor rating, unless specified otherwise. - Type rating examiner (A) must hold or had hold a valid instructor rating (TR) on type.
+If they are not current as TRI on type they are obliged to assure that they are qualified as pilot in command on the mentioned Type.
+In addition it is recommended to execute the flight in accordance to OPS 1.968 with qualification to perform the exam from either pilot seat.
+In case of using a flight simulator the either pilot seat qualification is not required.

-1.4.2 Roles
+3.1.4.2 Roles